 Remove the chicken from the pan and set aside.

-Add the onion, peppers, and garlic to the pan.
+Add the onion, peppers, mushrooms, and garlic to the pan.
 Sauté for 5 minutes, scraping the brown bits a little from the bottom of the pan, until vegetables are tender.
 They still will not be fully cooked but that’s ok, they will continue to cook in the sauce.
 Season with salt and pepper.

 Cook for 1 hour at a slight simmer.
-Remove the chicken from the pan and let cool a few minutes.
+Remove the chicken from the pan and let cool for a few minutes.

 Remove the skin and cut the chicken into large chunks.
 It’s ok if the chicken is still slightly pink at this point.
 Add the chicken back to the pan with the sauce and cook for another 30 minutes.